IHE/ITI.PIXm/input/pagecontent/a_issues.md

 PIXm does not yet define a FHIR equivalent for the transactions  PIX Update Notification [ITI-10] and PIXV3 Update Notification [ITI-46], we anticipate that it will be added in a future revision.

+***PIXm 019***
+PIXm allows for the parameters in the operation to be a string URL.
+The IG builder, when creating the narrative, presumes that these are clickable links. yet in one example we have put in a URN OID.
+This is recorded as an [issue against the IG builder](https://github.com/HL7/ig-template-base/issues/171)

 #### Closed Issues

 **CP-ITI-1118** - asks if the return behavior is well aligned with PDQm.